-Online Technical and Professional Writing Degree
+Online B.A.
+Degree in English, Technical & Professional Writing

 Have you ever dreamed of using your love of writing in a career?
 An IU Bachelor of Arts with emphasis in Technical and Professional Writing will give you the skills and flexibility to succeed in today’s workplace.
 You will learn how to think critically and to communicate thoughts and ideas effectively in various media, preparing you for a career in a wide range of fields from advertising and public relations to social services or writing for publication.